 Students preparing for the LSAT and applying to law school invariably come across a slew of unfamiliar terms and acronyms.
-If you are not familiar with this special language and the resulting acronym soup, navigating the admissions process can be quite difficult.
-Below, we define these terms:
+If you aren’t familiar with this special language and the resulting acronym soup, navigating the admissions process can be difficult.
+Below, we define these terms.

 1L, 2L, 3L: The years of law school.
 1Ls are in their first year, 2Ls are second years, and 3Ls are in the third year.